Master of Laws Degree

 Master of Laws (LL.M.)
 Degree Requirements

-2. A cumulative GPA of at least 2.7 is required for the LL.M.
-(Tax), and 2.0 for the Master of Laws.
+2. A cumulative GPA of at least 2.0 is required.

 3. Completion of all required courses.
 See the "Required Courses" for each program.